nippur72/react-templates-preprocess-loader/README.md

 module.exports = loader;
 ```

-Last step is to chain the created loader into webpack loader, just before `react-templates-loader`:
+Last step is to add the newly created loader into webpack chain of loaders, just before `react-templates-loader`:

 In `webpack.config.js`:
 ```js